gao-lab/VCNN/corecode/README.md

 # Source code guideline

-Download the dataset from "".
-Uncompress the "simu_data.tar.gz".
-There are 3 simulation data directory in the Archive.They are "MoreComplexSituation","SimulationOnTwoMotif","ICSimulation".
+Download the dataset from "ftp://ftp.cbi.pku.edu.cn/pub/supplementary_file/VCNNlg/".
+Uncompress the "Data.tar.gz" in the home dir and uncompress the "result.tar.gz" in "./OutPutAnalyse".

 put the data directory at the "./Data" to set up simulation dataset.